Singapore sling: Today

 By the 1980s, in countries such as the United States, the Singapore sling was often little more than gin, bottled sour mix, and grenadine, a mixture showing very little relationship to the recipe used elsewhere under the same name.
 By that time both in the Raffles Hotel and Hong Kong, and generally in the UK, the recipe had remained standardised as gin and cherry brandy (in various ratios between 2:1 and 1:2).
 By 2000, Bénédictine was introduced and pineapple juice used more.
 In New Orleans, sometimes Hurricane mix was used instead of pineapple.

-In the 1983 film Superman III, Gus Gorman (Richard Pryor) prepares a Singapore sling for Smallville security guard Brad (Gavan O'Herlihy).
-However, Brad tarnishes the drink by requesting that vodka be added.

 Gin slings

 The gin sling, attested from 1790, described a North American drink of gin, which was flavoured, sweetened, and served cold.
 The "Singapore sling" has been documented as early as 1930 as a recipe in the Savoy Cocktail Book: Ingredients one-quarter lemon juice, one-quarter dry gin, one-half cherry brandy: "Shake well and strain into medium-sized glass, and fill with soda water.
 Add 1 lump of ice".

 This recipe persisted for decades and is recalled in 1982 in The Sainsbury Book of Cocktails & Party Drinks, where it is also called the Singapore sling and was the classic recipe of the time.
 A minor difference occurs in that the measures of the spirits were twice the quantity compared with the lemon and soda of the 1930 quotation and garnished with slice of lemon and a glacé cherry.
 These two very similar forms represent a traditional British version of the Singapore sling.

 Also documented in The Sainsbury Book of Cocktails & Party Drinks is the Straits sling (also a Raffles Hotel invention named after the nearby Singapore Strait), which was even stronger, but also added Bénédictine, Angostura bitters, and orange bitters, but its garnish was both lemon and orange slices and it did not have the glacé cherry.

 Brewer's Dictionary of Phrase and Fable (Brewer's) refers to the gin sling as "a drink mainly composed of gin and lemon" and states that it has been attributed to bartender John Collins of London, "but it dates from before his time and was found in the U.S.A. by 1800", which is similar to the John Collins, another cocktail of gin and lemon.